BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 // Next command
 ```

+_Waiting times needed might differ, make sure to set enough for your computer_

 Only 4 calls are made on `page.home.visit();`, using `cy.wait()` we can be sure that oredring is correct, because previous call have time to finish, and next command is called after 5 seconds.